Socialalchemy.com site created 08-15-2000

 These are the questions that underlines the concept of social alchemy and this website.
 The notion underlining social alchemy is that social forces, human self identity, self determination, biology and ones physical environment are all factors in how living things grow and change.

-are interrelated.
-They move and evolve beyond the the realm or a nationalism, religious ideology, or ethnic isolationism, these things are symptoms, but not the final deciding reason why we are here.
+social alchemist move and evolve beyond the the realm or a nationalism, religious ideology, or ethnic isolationism, these things are symptoms, but not the final deciding reason why we are here. yet, anyone can be social alchemist, its matter of perception, multidimensional health, and tools.

 There are social forces that can mold our perception life, when one exist within the range of such powers.
 Awareness of such power is one of the first steps in human self determination and trying to exist with some control over how such manipulation impacts one’s life.